SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 A style is a property container to “style” components, and defines (in a certain degree) its behavior within the different layouts implemented.

-Here is an example of a style sheet for the Morphic back-end:
+Here is an example of a style sheet for the Morphic backend:

 ```
 '.application [